sf-wdi-24/project-01/readme.md

 ### Project Planning Deliverables

 **You must review the following with your instructional team BEFORE you start to code.** Create a <a href="https://trello.com" target="_blank">Trello</a> board that includes your user stories, wireframes, data models (ERD), and project milestones.
+See the project planning doc for more details.

 * **Scope:** What are you planning to build?
 What do you reasonably think you can implement in the time period?
 * **User Stories:** Who is your user?
 What features will your app have?